 Another reader of the VAF post suggested the term “pocket window.”
 Malvaney and I snickered that anything in a pocket with a hole in the bottom would only fall out, but sure as day Cyril Harris’ dictionary did have the following definition for a pocket-head window:

 Pocket-head window:- A window in which a part of the sash slides upward through an opening in the head of the window frame.

 A true pocket window might rather refer to the side sliding concept, in the same manner as a Pocket Door.
 The example of a pocket window can be seen in the c.1877 Scooba, Miss.
 Laborers cottage George Palliser design.

 “The arrangement of the windows is one of the principal features in the design.
 The lower sashes are arranged to slide into the walls, and the transom sash to swing.
 In this way the whole of the windows can be opened instead of half, as is usually the case.
 The rooms are all well supplied with windows, and from their arrangement, if there is a breeze, a good draught will be obtained.”

-Since these windows did not open on to a porch their opening was most certainly not meant for passage.
-It’s possible that this sliding window is utilized because it can require little or no hardware when hardware may have been a luxury.
+Since these windows did not open on to a porch, their opening was most certainly not meant for passage.
+It’s possible that this sliding window is utilized because it requires little or no hardware when hardware may have been a luxury.
 I’ve seen this type of window in utility areas like garages or in small industrial structures.
 In these environments hardware simply might not have been necessary or may have been too easily broken.

 So there’s a run down of some window definitions.
 Do you know of another term that is used to describe the types of windows seen in this post.
 Or do you know of a structure with a window that operates in this fashion?
 If so share it with us and let MissPres know about what you see in your neck of Mississippi.